22 May 2026

 BIRGER. is pleased to support the Business Continuity & Resiliency Awareness Week (BCAW+R), from 18 to 22 May 2026, under the main theme “Think You’re Resilient?
 Well, Think Again”.
 Today’s focus is "Think your leadership culture can handle crisis?
 Think again!"

 In this context and as part of our ongoing commitment to foster Organisational Resiliency, BIRGER. has shared actionable daily tips designed to help organisations strengthen their resiliency.
-The aim is to encourage organisations reflect on how leadership behaviours, communication, transparency, and empathy shape crisis outcomes and Organisational Resiliency.
+The aim is to encourage organisations reflect on how leadership behaviours, communication, transparency, and governance shape crisis outcomes and Organisational Resiliency.

 Our tips and recommendations to help organisations strengthen leadership capability and build a resilient organisational culture under pressure: